sami-sinnari/MilestoneProject4/README.md

 ### **FAQ**

 Frequ. asked question page will do what it's name says.
 It should give users answers to the most common questions.
 Due to lack of time, this section has been customized only with HTML & CSS.
-In the **future, FAQ page will be developed with Django App so we can update it if needed.
+In the **future**, FAQ page will be developed with Django App so we can update it if needed.

 ### **Shop page**